brewos-io/homeassistant/README.md

 ## Troubleshooting

+### Auto-Discovery Issues

+**Device not discovered automatically:**

+1. **Verify MQTT is configured:**

+   - Check that MQTT integration is set up in Home Assistant
+   - Verify MQTT broker is accessible from both HA and BrewOS device

+2. **Check BrewOS MQTT settings:**

+   - MQTT must be enabled in BrewOS device settings
+   - "Home Assistant Discovery" must be enabled
+   - Device must be powered on and connected to WiFi

+3. **Verify discovery messages are published:**

+   - Use MQTT Explorer or similar tool
+   - Check for messages on `homeassistant/sensor/brewos_*/+/config` topics
+   - Messages should appear when device connects to MQTT broker

+4. **Check Home Assistant logs:**

+   - Look for errors related to MQTT or BrewOS integration
+   - Check if discovery messages are being received

+5. **Manual configuration:**
+   - If auto-discovery doesn't work, you can manually add the integration
+   - Go to Settings → Devices & Services → Add Integration → BrewOS
+   - Enter your MQTT topic prefix (default: `brewos`)
+   - Enter device ID if you have multiple devices

+### Entity Issues

 **Entities not appearing:**

 1. Verify MQTT broker connection in BrewOS settings
 2. Check "Home Assistant Discovery" is enabled
 3. Confirm HA MQTT integration is connected to the same broker
 4. Use MQTT Explorer to verify topics are being published
+5. Restart Home Assistant after adding the integration

 **Stale or missing data:**

 1. Check BrewOS device is powered and connected to WiFi
 2. Verify MQTT broker is accessible
 3. Check HA logs for connection errors
+4. Verify the device is publishing to the correct topics

 **Entity naming:**
 Entity IDs follow the pattern `{domain}.brewos_{entity_key}`.
 The prefix can be customized in BrewOS MQTT settings.

+### Multi-Device Setup

+If you have multiple BrewOS devices:

+1. Each device should have a unique `device_id` configured in BrewOS MQTT settings
+2. Each device will be discovered separately
+3. You can configure multiple instances of the integration, one per device
+4. Each device will appear as a separate device in Home Assistant's device registry